HimaxWiseEyePlus/Seeed_Grove_Vision_AI_Module_V2/EPII_CM55M_APP_S/app/scenario_app/torch_mb_cls/README.md

 ## How to build mobilenet classification scenario_app and run on WE2?
-- This is a example model which is converted from pytorch using [TinyNeuralNetwork](https://github.com/HimaxWiseEyePlus/TinyNeuralNetwork) to tflite.
-You can reference the converted example at [TinyNeuralNetwork_Convert_Example](https://github.com/HimaxWiseEyePlus/TinyNeuralNetwork_Convert_Example).
+- This is a example which can run .pte model converted from pytorch model using [Executorch](https://github.com/pytorch/executorch) inference engine.
+You can reference the converted example at [ExecuTorch_Convert_Example](https://github.com/HimaxWiseEyePlus/ExecuTorch_Convert_Example).
 ### Linux Environment
 - Change the `APP_TYPE` to `torch_mb_cls` at [makefile](https://github.com/HimaxWiseEyePlus/Seeed_Grove_Vision_AI_Module_V2/blob/main/EPII_CM55M_APP_S/makefile)
     ```